KesaviAravinthan/task-dependency-tracker-jac/README.md

-# Task Dependency Tracker (JAC)
+# Task Dependency Tracker (Jac)

-This project implements a simple **Task Dependency Tracker** using the [JAC programming language](https://www.jac-lang.org/).
+This project implements a simple **Task Dependency Tracker** using the [Jac programming language](https://www.jac-lang.org/).
 It demonstrates how to model and traverse task dependencies using node-edge graph logic.

 ## 📌 Features